matuzo/matuzoat/src/blog/2023/100daysof-day83.md

 Result: the `<h1>` gets a beautiful dotted border.

-If we put the color value in its on property and query the assignment of the `var()` function to the `--bg` property, the styles will be applied, as well.
+If we put the color value in its own property and query the assignment of the `var()` function to the `--bg` property, the styles will be applied, as well.

 ```css
 html {